scottlamb/moonfire-nvr/guide/troubleshooting.md

      likely want to set `MOONFIRE_FORMAT=google-systemd` to format logs as expected by systemd.

-Logging options are controlled by environmental variables:
+Logging options are controlled by environment variables:

    * `MOONFIRE_LOG` controls the log level.
 Its format is similar to the `RUST_LOG` variable used by the